Sim4n6/plasoWiki/Getting-started.md

 If you have questions, suggestions and want to discuss them join the general discussions mailing list: [log2timeline-discuss](https://groups.google.com/forum/#!forum/log2timeline-discuss)

-## I want to develop with plaso log2timeline
+## I want to develop plaso log2timeline

 There are various ways to develop with plaso.
 We expect the more common use case that you would like to extend plaso by adding a parser or plugin or equivalent.